ht-pham/breast-cancer/README.md

     * *benign*: 357

 ## Exploratory Data Analysis
-As of 08/09, **manual** feature selection has been applied so there are 3 major case study
+**Manual** feature selection has been applied so there are 3 major case study
 1. **Case 1**: No features dropped/removed from training
 2. **Case 2**: Only major features in use, errors and outliers are removed (i.e. 20 features dropped)
 3. **Case 3**: Major features and the error values in use; outliers are removed (i.e. 10 features dropped)